awsdocs/amazon-transcribe-developer-guide/doc_source/diarization.md

 ## Identifying speakers in real\-time streams<a name="diarization-streaming"></a>

 You can identify different speakers in either HTTP/2 or WebSocket streams\.
 Speaker diarization works best for identifying between two and five speakers\.
 Although Amazon Transcribe can identify more than five speakers in a stream, the accuracy of speaker diarization decreases if you exceed that number\.
-To start an HTTP/2 stream, you specify the `ShowSpeakerLabel` request parameter of the [ StartStreamTranscription ](API_streaming_StartStreamTranscription.md) API\.
-To start a WebSocket request, you use a pre\-signed URL, a URL that contains the information needed to start your stream\.
-To use the console to transcribe speech spoken into your microphone, use the following procedure\.
+To start an HTTP/2 stream, you specify the `ShowSpeakerLabel` request parameter of the [StartStreamTranscription](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_streaming_StartStreamTranscription.html) API\.
+To start a WebSocket request, you use a pre\-signed URI, which is a URI that contains the information needed to start your stream\.
+To use the AWS Management Console to transcribe speech spoken into your microphone, use the following procedure\.

 You can identify speakers in real\-time streams that are in US English \(en\-US\)\.

-**To identify speakers in audio that is spoken into your microphone \(console\)**

-You can use the [Amazon Transcribe console](https://console.aws.amazon.com/transcribe/) to start a real\-time stream and transcribe any speech picked up by your microphone\.
+You can use the [AWS Management Console](https://console.aws.amazon.com/transcribe/) to start a real\-time stream and transcribe any speech picked up by your microphone\.

-1. Sign in to the [ Amazon Transcribe console](https://console.aws.amazon.com/transcribe/)\.
+1. Sign in to the [AWS Management Console](https://console.aws.amazon.com/transcribe/)\.

 1. In the navigation pane, choose **Real\-time transcription**\.